 Level of attention paid by Tax Authority:

 Hungary runs a VAT system complying with the EU VAT Directives.
-The standard rate is 27%, while the reduced rates are 18% (e.g. bread, internet access service, accommodation services) and 5% (e.g. milk, eggs, journals, books, medicines, certain meat products, new homes and central heating).
+The standard rate is 27%, while the reduced rates are 18% (e.g. bread, accommodation services) and 5% (e.g. milk, eggs, journals, books, medicines, certain meat products, new homes, internet access service and restaurant services).
 The options/limits based on the EU Directive are presented within VAT legislation:

 |Distance selling||EUR 35,000/year|